AhauBioinformatics/IDDGCN/README.md

 ## Run IDDGCN

-1. **Model Training**: Run `IDDGCN.py` in the `prediction_code` folder to train the IDDGCN model.
+1. **Model Training**: Run `IDDGCN.py` in the `prediction` folder to train the IDDGCN model.
 You can run this step to train the model or directly proceed to step two to see the evaluation results.
 ```markdown
 python prediction_code/IDDGCN.py
 ```